Leafwing-Studios/fop-rules/docs/character-options/species/reclaimer.md

 | 5    | I’m too busy improving on my designs to actually use them for much. |
 | 6    | They make my life easier in mundane ways.                           |

-**Indestructible Contraption:** At the start of each of your turns, gain 2 absorption for each unique condition that you have.
+**Indestructible Contraption:** At the start of each of your turns, gain 2 absorption for each unique ailment that you have.

 **Mad Science:** You are proficient in Tinkering.